schnitzer-lab/EXTRACT-public/README.md

 - `avg_cell_radius` is too low or too high.
 - The input movie is low SNR and `cellfind_min_snr` is set too high.

 We tend to visually inspect the motion corrected movies for any artifacts that might exist in the raw movie or happen during the motion correction step.
+Whatever the error may be, it usually originates from sources outside of Extract.

 ### I believe there are more cells in the movie then Extract finds.
 Why is this the case?